 ISA-International Studies Abroad

 SFS-School for Field Studies

-Your Education Abroad Advisor will explain the Course Approval process during the Study Abroad Prep meeting and then send you a follow up email with the Course Approval form specific to your program as well as the Department Chair list.
+Your Education Abroad Advisor will explain the Course Approval process during the Study Abroad Prep meeting.
+Your course approval forms and department chair list will be available to you in your application.
 This process takes time, so you should allow 3-4 weeks to get these completed.
-Once all of them are complete, you need to email your Education Abroad Advisor to set up a Transient Form meeting.
+Once all of them are complete, you will upload them into your application portal, and your EA advisor will create your transient form.

-New materials and questionnaires open up on your UT application after you have your Study Abroad Prep meeting, so remember to log back on and complete these.
-A Pre-departure session sign-up will be among your new materials, so sign up early and mark it on your calendar.
-It is mandatory you attend one of the offered sessions as they cover important topics such as health & safety abroad, taking care of business before leaving campus, and cultural adjustment.
-This is also the best opportunity to meet other students going abroad.
+Once you complete the Study Abroad application, IPO will notify you of the available pre-departure sessions.
+You must attend one of the offered sessions as they cover important topics such as health & safety abroad, taking care of business before leaving campus and cultural adjustment.
+This is also an excellent opportunity to meet other students going abroad.